-These identical twins have built a design shop that rejects white supremacy
+These identical twins built a design shop that rejects white supremacy

 The Pearts are on a mission to make Eurocentric design a thing of the past.
 They’re well-known figures in the Canadian design community, having spent two decades building the luxury fashion brand Want Les Essentiels, which is carried in more than 100 retailers.
 Three years ago, they decided to give up their stake in the company to launch a new venture, focused on selling sustainable, ethically made products from around the world.
 Underlying this vision is a broader goal to elevate great design from cultures and communities that tend to be marginalized in North America and Europe.
 “Good design is not an exclusively Western concept,” Dexter says.
 “All around the world, people are using materials and creativity to design things that function well in their lives.
 With Goodee, we have an opportunity to delve into this idea.”

 The twins are themselves a product of many cultures.
-Their parents immigrated from Jamaica to Ottowa in the 1960s to become academics, and they grew up in a home that blended Caribbean and Canadian influences.
+Their parents immigrated from Jamaica to Ottawa in the 1960s to become academics, and they grew up in a home that blended Caribbean and Canadian influences.
 Their home always smelled of spices and was also full of the latest technology; their microbiologist mother had a fascination with the latest electronic devices.
 They were relatively privileged, but their parents made it clear that as Black boys living in a largely white community, they had to think carefully about what they wore and how they presented themselves to the world.
 This forced them to think early on about small aesthetic details, but also about what cultural references were valued—or devalued—in society.

 Today, the brothers live in sun-dappled apartments close to each other in Habitat 67, a Brutalist complex in Montreal designed by the renowned architect Moshe Safdie.
-Byron’s husband in German, and Dexter’s wife is Greek.
+Byron’s husband is German, and Dexter’s wife is Greek.
 Their point of view is inherently cosmopolitan, and yet they often struggle to find brands that reflect their multicultural perspective.
 This was part of their motivation for launching Goodee.
 “One of the big underlying questions that drives this venture is: What is lost when design does not include diverse influences?”
 Byron says.
 “What is lost when design is monolithic and monocultural?”

 This is a question that has been bothering the Pearts for years.
 In both the fashion and design worlds, they observed that Asian or African design would pop up as trends—Chinese motifs one year, Kente fabrics the next—but weren’t considered important aesthetic movements in their own right.
 Byron points out that he’s been to trade shows where there is a section devoted to “ethnic design.”
 “All of these products from around the world are codified as just a trend,” he says.
 “Cultural appropriation is real: Companies take these stories, histories, and traditions and package them under their own brand. ”